nrooney/gatsby-universal-thisnatasha/content/home/intro.md

-Senior Solutions Architect at AWS.
+Web and Internet expert.
 Youtuber focusing on Japan Travel and Disney Parks around the World.
-Ex W3C AB Member,  IETF Working Group Chair and technical expert at GSMA.
+Ex W3C AB Member,  ex IETF Working Group Chair and technical expert at GSMA.